amgarton47/CS62data-structures/CompressedTable_Text/project/README.md

 ## Classes

 This assignment has many classes; please read them carefully in the provided order before you start implementing.
 You are responsible for `CurDoublyLinkedList` and `CompressedTable`.
-The first of these is the underlying data structure, a doubly linked list that includes a pointer, called `current`, and the second is the class which handles the updating of the table.
+The first of these is the underlying data structure, a doubly linked list that includes a reference, called `current`, and the second is the class which handles the updating of the table.
 To make your life easier, we have provided you with a `TestCurDoublyLinkedList` class that contains JUnit tests for the `CurDoublyLinkedList` class.
 Review them carefully and ensure they all pass before you proceed with `CompressedTable`.
 All other classes have all been implemented for you.

 ### `CurDoublyLinkedList`

-`CurDoublyLinkedList` (short for 'extends the `DoublyLinkedList` class to include a `current` pointer to a "current" node).
+`CurDoublyLinkedList` (short for 'extends the `DoublyLinkedList` class to include a `current` reference to a "current" node).
 Think carefully about what it means for one class to extend another (hint, review the lecture on inheritance).

 The `CurDoublyLinkedList` class should support all of the parent methods.
 In addition, the new class should support the following methods: